weipin/jewzruxin/README.md

 ### Authentication through URL loading system
 To add authentication support through URL loading system, you create a `Authentication` subclass object such as `BasicAuthentication`, add the object to an array and then pass the array to the convenience method as the argument `authentications`.
-In the case you create a `HTTPCycle` by yourself, assign the array to the property `authentications`:
+If the `HTTPCycle` is created by yourself, assign the array to the property `authentications`:
 ```
 let auth = BasicAuthentication(username: "test", password: "12345")
 try?
 HTTPCycle.get("http://jewzrux.in/core/playground/hello_with_basic_auth", authentications: [auth]) {